Merritt Mauzey: Death and legacy

 Mauzey died November 14, 1973, in Dallas and is buried at Restland Cemetery beside his wife, Maggie, who died five years earlier.
 His funeral was held at University Park United Methodist Church, of which he was a charter member.
 A lifelong Methodist and self-identified “progressive Democrat,” Mauzey was also a Freemason and a member of American Graphic Artists and Audubon Artists, Inc. His autobiography, An Artist’s Notebook: The Life and Art of Merritt Mauzey, was published posthumously in 1979.
 The Merritt Mauzey Papers are held by the University of Southern Mississippi.

 Though the popularity of Regionalist art fluctuates over time, Mauzey's work documents an important period of rural life in Texas and is held in major institutions throughout the United States.
-Mauzey donated or sold over 1,000 prints and sketches to at least 50 institutions across the country, and his work can be found in the collections of the Library of Congress, Art Institute of Chicago, Metropolitan Museum of Art, Smithsonian American Art Museum, and Dallas Museum of Art.
+Mauzey donated or sold over 1,000 prints and sketches to at least 50 institutions across the country, and his work can be found in the collections of the Library of Congress, Art Institute of Chicago, Metropolitan Museum of Art, Smithsonian American Art Museum, Dallas Museum of Art, and the Washington County Museum of Fine Arts.